ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 We get rid of it.

 We next try a different path.
 Maybe this green one.
+I want you guys to notice that a packet will never get dropped here, since both P1 and P3 are honest.
-For this demo, let's say a packet gets dropped here this time.
+So for this demo, let's say a packet gets dropped here this time.
-That'll break this edge, but not this other one.
+That'll break this edge.
 Generally, we erase the edge where the packet drop occurs.

 We then find another path, and this process just kinda repeats itself.